zx80/flask-simple-auth/README.md

 FSA_CAST = { House: strToHouse, … }
 ```

-As a special case, the `Request`, `Session` and `Globals` type when used for
+As a special case, the `Request`, `Session`, `Globals` and `Environ` types,
-parameters result in the `request`, `session` and `g` flask special objects to
+when used for parameters, result in the `request`, `session`, `g` flask special
-be passed as this parameter to the function, allowing to keep a functional
+objects and `environ` WSGI parameter to be passed as this parameter to the
-programming style by hidding away these special proxies.
+function, allowing to keep a functional programming style by hidding away these
+special proxies.

 Finally, python parameter names can be prepended with a `_`,
 which is ignored when translating HTTP parameters.